eosnetworkfoundation/docs/docs/02_getting-started/03_smart-contract-development/03_understanding-ABI-files.md

 ## What's Next

-- [Data Persistence](./04_data-persistence.md): Learn how data persistence works on EOSIO by writing a simple smart contract that functions as an address book.
+- [Data Persistence](./04_data-persistence.md): Learn how data persistence works on Antelope by writing a simple smart contract that functions as an address book.